 Red Hat’s solutions help you improve business agility by breaking down your monolithic applications into microservices, managing them, orchestrating them, and handling the data they create to help your teams deliver quality solutions to your customers faster.

-As you create new business applications, you’re able to do it with the future in mind, building easily scalable and agile cloud-native apps—and integrating them with the rest of your business—from the beginning.
+As you create new business applications, you’re able to do it with the future in mind, building agile and easily scalable cloud-native apps—and integrating them with the rest of your business—from the beginning.

 There’s no need to totally overhaul your existing systems to get meaningful benefits.
 Through open source, open standards, and our years of experience, we can help you find a microservices-based solution that fits your organization.

-Through our open source portfolio, including Red Hat® Enterprise Linux®, Red Hat OpenShift®, and Red Hat Middleware, we think Red Hat is uniquely positioned to partner with companies who must change to compete in fast-paced, software-driven markets.
+Through our open source portfolio, including Red Hat® Enterprise Linux®, Red Hat OpenShift, and Red Hat Application Services, we think Red Hat is uniquely positioned to partner with companies who must change to compete in fast-paced, software-driven markets.